-- A Provide temporary angles D-ANG50 to both sides of adjoining wall. - B Screw temporary angles at max: - 150mm centres for bottom 1/3 of wall - 300mm centres for top 2/3 of wall - C If required by engineer, use hole-saw to provide cores at 150mm centres and at diameter to match the main profiles.
-A Guide accessory (P-G) can be used as a template for marking hole locations. - 20mm plywood strip at min. full width of wall junction plus 75mm x 150mm timber bearer to full height of the wall.
-Use push-pull braces or timber packers/chocks for basements or in-ground walls.
-Alternatively, pour and set perimeter external wall (pour 1) before pouring adjoining internal wall (pour 2). - Note: If detail used for wall which requires to be waterproof, exposed concrete surfaces and screw holes must be adequately waterproofed with membrane extending min.
-100mm onto the Dincel panels around it or appropriately epoxy sealed.
+- A Provide temporary angles D-ANG50 to either side of the wall. - B Screw temporary angles at max: - 150mm centres for bottom 1/3 of wall - 300mm centres for top 2/3 of wall - C If required by engineer, use hole-saw to provide cores at 150mm centres and at diameter to match the main profiles.
+A Guide Track accessory can be used as a template for marking hole locations. - D Provide full width plywood and timber prop to prevent bulging on the opposite face.
+Alternatively, pour each part of the T-Junction at different times. - Note: Only provide screws to external plywood/timber for interior T-Junctions.
+For basement walls, no screws are to be used on this face.